Tag Archive for: Why LePort Schools

 infant-motor-skills-montessori-day-care

 One of the major goals of a baby’s first year is mobility.
 Through exploration, children learn to roll over, crawl, pull themselves up, and eventually walk.
-Our infant environments encourage such movement: mirrors make tummy time fun; pull-up bars over soft floors just call for children to stand up, over an over again; stairs invite climbing.
+Our infant environments encourage such movement: mirrors make tummy time fun; pull-up bars over soft floors just call for children to stand up, over and over again; stairs invite climbing.
 We believe infants need to be free to move, and that containers such as jumpers, highchairs, playpens or walkers, which are very common in many daycare settings, have no place in a high-quality infant environment.

 stairs-at-montessori-infant-daycare